I would like to acknowledge the following folks who helped me with the program.

 Use the "Manage Profiles" Actions menu item to add a new profile, update an existing profile, delete a profile, select a profile and to save a global profile.
 You can also designate one profile of each type, global, mic and tx, to be a default profile, selected automatically when a radio is selected.
 The profiles are stored on a per-user basis, so if you want different sets of profiles, you'll need to have each one under a separate user.'

 The profiles are shown in a list as follows:

 After the list of profiles are some buttons.

 JJFlexRadio creates a global profile for you automatically, named JJRadioDefault.
 Let's say, for example, you have a rig with two slices.
 When JJFlexRadio comes up you want one slice to be on 40 meter LSB, and the other one on 20 meter USB.
-Setup your radio to the desired configuration which also includes such items as AGC and AGC Level, and then use the "Manage Profiles" item and save the global profile selected, JJRadioDefault by default.
+Setup your radio to the desired configuration which also includes such items as AGC and AGC Level, and then use the "Manage Profiles" item and save the selected global profile.

 You can also add your own profiles to setup your rig as you want.
 Given the situation described in the previous paragraph, you might want another global profile for 40 and 20 meter CW.
 Create a new profile, perhaps named 40m20mCW.
 Setup your rig with a slice on 40 CW and the other on 20 CW.
 Make sure items such as AGC are set as you desire.
 Now go to the Manage Profiles screen and select the 40m20mCW profile, and click the "Save" button.
 Now you can "Select" this profile to work 40 or 20 CW.